prof-rossetti/internet-technologies/exercises/website-hosting/analytics.md

 ### Configure Google Analytics

-Login to your Google Analytics account.
+Login to your [Google Analytics](https://analytics.google.com/analytics/web/) account.

-From the admin settings, create a new Web Property, called something like "Student Site".
+From the admin settings (see gear icon bottom left), create a new Web Property, called something like "Student Site".

 From the Web Property settings, set up a "Web" "Data Stream".
-Use the GitHub Pages URL.
+Specify the URL to your hosted GitHub Pages site.
+Keep enhanced measurement turned on.

 Locate your data stream's "Measurement Id" (e.g. "G-XXXXXXXX").
-Click "global site tag" to reveal the configuration code you'll need in the next step.
+Click "view tag instructions" to reveal the configuration code you'll need in the next step.

 ### Configure the Website